grafana/grafana-plugin-sdk-go/data/contract_docs/logs.md

   - There must be at least one non nullable time field
   - If there are multiple time fields present, following will decide the priority
     - First matching time field with name `timestamp`
-    - or first matching time field with name `ts`
-    - or first matching time field
 - **Message field** - _required_
   - There must be at lease one non nullable string field must present
   - If more than one string fields found, the following will decide the priority
     - First matching string field with name `body`
-    - or first matching string field with name `message`
-    - or first matching string field
 - **Severity field** - _optional_
   - This is optional field
   - Level/Severity of the log line can be represented with this field.
-  - This have to be a string field. (either nullable or non-nullable string field)
-  - Log field will be decided in the following order
-    - First matching string field with name `severity`
+  - First matching string field with name `severity` will be considered as severity field
-    - or first matching string field with name `level`
   - If no level field found, consumers/client will decide the log level.
-Example: logs panels will try to parse the message field and determine the log level
+Example: logs panel will try to parse the message field and determine the log level
   - Log level can be one of the values specified in the docs [here](https://grafana.com/docs/grafana/latest/explore/logs-integration/)
 - **ID field** - _optional_
   - This optional field
   - Unique identified of the log line
   - This have to be a string field. (either nullable or non-nullable string field)
-  - Id field will be decided in the following order
-    - First matching string field with name `id`
+  - First matching string field with name `id` will be considered as severity field
-    - or first matching string field with name `guid`
   - If no id field found, consumers/client will decide the id field as required.
-- **Attributes field** - _optional_ / **Labels field**
+- **Attributes field** - _optional_
   - This is an optional field
+  - This field is also known as labels
   - This field represent additional attributes of the log line.
 This is also known as labels field.
   - Field type must be json raw message type.
 Example value: `{}`, `{"hello":"world", "foo": 123.45, "bar" :["yellow","red"], "baz" : { "name": "alice" }}`
     - Should not be empty string.
-    - Value should be represented with `Record<string|number,any>` type in javascript.
+    - Value should be represented with `Record<string,any>` type in javascript.
-  - Attribute field will be decided in the following order
-    - First matching string field with name `attributes`
+  - First matching string field with name `attributes` will be considered as attributes field
-    - or first matching string field with name `labels`

-### Additional fields

 - **NanoSecond Time field** - _optional_
   - When the log line have sub-milli second precisions, regular time field not suitable to represent them.
+  - Min Value: null/0
+  - Max Value: 999999
-  - Field type must be non-nullable string and field name must be `tsNs`
+  - Field type must be nullable number and field name must be `tsNs`
-  - when this field detected, clients are suggested to use this field and ignore the main time field
+  - when this field detected, clients use this as an additional timeField property to calculate the nano second precision.
-  - Field values can't be empty and must have only positive numbers. (no decimal places or floating numbers)

 If any other fields (remainder fields) found, they will be treated as items of the attributes field.